 Common Projector Display Problems

-The issues you are experiencing are the symptoms of the problems with your projector.
-They can give you a clue about the issues with your projector and the most effective way to fix them.
-We will go through these problems and explain to you the solution to each of them.
-Without any further delay, below are the most common projector display issues:
+The issues you are experiencing are the symptoms of the issues/ problems in your projector.
+They can give you a clue of what could be the problem with your projector and the most effective way to fix it.
+We will go through these problems and explain to you the solution to each problem.
+Without any further delay below are the common projector display issues:

 No Display Even When Your Projector Is Turned On